goauthentik/authentik/website/docs/releases/next.md

 ## Headline Changes

+- WebAuthn support

+    This release introduces support for [WebAuthn](https://webauthn.io/), an open standard for the use of hardware authentication keys like YubiKeys on the web.

+    You can configure a WebAuthn device using the "WebAuthn Authenticator Setup Stage" stage.
+Afterwards, it can be used as an n-th factor, just like TOTP authenticators.

 - Simplify role-based access

     Instead of having to create a Group Membership policy for every group you want to use, you can now select a Group and even a User directly in a binding.